-Inspired by lemony Greek potatoes, Roasted Potatoes and Chickpeas is a flavorful one-dish meal.
-Potatoes and garbanzo beans are marinated with lemon and garlic along with onions, sweet peppers, and oregano, then roasted in the oven until tender.
-If you like, add some Kalamata olives for the perfect finishing touch.
+Inspired by lemony Greek potatoes, this roasted potatoes and chickpeas dish is a flavorful one-pan meal.
+The ingredients are marinated with lemon juice, garlic, and oregano, then roasted with onions and sweet peppers until tender.
+Add some Kalamata olives for the perfect finishing touch.

 💌 Save For Later!